Debugging JSON Schema Validation Failures on CMMS Work Order Payloads

 Root Cause Analysis

-Two independent schema violations compound into a single validation failure:
+Two independent contract violations compound into a single rejection, and each originates outside the validator itself.

 import re